27 MARCH – 15 APRIL 2019

 Day 9, 4th April 2019.
 White-bellied Heron in Tingtibi

 After another night’s camping we woke up in our nifty “A-frame” tents and headed south near the town of Tingtibi to try for one of Bhutan’s most range-restricted and rare species, the White-bellied Heron.
-We tried our first site but came up empty handed.
-Our second site however was the trump card, sure enough a single White-bellied Heron was perched on a large rock down below us in the river.
-We watched this bird for some time as it started to wade through quiet pools of water, on the hunt.
-It was obviously incredibly exciting to find this Critically Endangered species and to spend some time with it; we also spent time deliberating the reasons behind its rarity.
+We tried our first site but came up empty-handed.
+Our second site, however, was the trump card, and, sure enough, a single White-bellied Heron was perched on a large rock down below us in the river.
+We watched this bird for some time as it started to wade through quiet pools of water on the hunt.
+It was obviously incredibly exciting to find this Critically Endangered (IUCN) species and to spend some time with it; we also spent time deliberating the reasons behind its rarity.

-A record shot of the globally range-restricted and Critically Endangered White-bellied Heron
+A record shot of the range-restricted and Critically Endangered (IUCN) White-bellied Heron.

-We had a phenomenal sighting of a Mountain Hawk-Eagle in a full dive only to pull up at the last minute and snatch a Great Barbet from a nearby flowering tree.
-A pocket of activity produced a small group of Lesser Necklaced Laughingthrush, Black-chinned Yuhina, White-browed Scimitar-babbler and the noisy White-crested Laughingthrush.
-Another highlight that morning was a single Sultan Tit.
-This handsome-looking black and yellow tit joined a little mixed species flock which also included; Grey Treepie, Blue-capped Rock Thrush, Maroon Oriole, Striated Yuhina and many Grey-hooded and Yellow-vented Warblers.
+We had a phenomenal sighting of a Mountain Hawk-Eagle in a full dive, only to pull up at the last minute and snatch a Great Barbet from a nearby flowering tree.
+Then a pocket of activity produced a small group of Lesser Necklaced Laughingthrushes, Black-chinned Yuhina, White-browed Scimitar Babbler, and the noisy White-crested Laughingthrush.
+Another highlight of the morning was a single Sultan Tit.
+This handsome-looking black-and-yellow tit joined a small mixed-species flock that also included Grey Treepie, Blue-capped Rock Thrush, Maroon Oriole, Striated Yuhina, and many Grey-hooded and Yellow-vented Warblers.
 As if today hadn’t produced enough already, the eastern Himalayan special Rufous-necked Hornbill then put on a show.
-We witnessed two male birds and then a female, up high on the side of mature-forested hillsides.
-A little further down we saw our first Streaked Spiderhunter, Crimson Sunbird, Golden Babbler, Grey-throated Babbler, Blyth’s Shrike-babbler and a couple squirrel species which included Himalayan Striped Squirrel and Hoary-bellied Squirrel.
+We witnessed two male birds and then a female, high on the side of mature-forested hillsides.
+A little farther down we saw our first Streaked Spiderhunter, Crimson Sunbird, Golden Babbler, Grey-throated Babbler, Blyth’s Shrike-babbler, and two squirrel species, Himalayan Striped Squirrel and Hoary-bellied Squirrel.

 Day 10, 5th April 2019.
 Tingtibi to Trongsa

-After only hearing the Common Green Magpie the day before we were incredibly chuffed to get a good visual of this phenomenal-looking bird.
-We had a quiet morning but before another brilliant camping style breakfast we managed to connect with Lesser Necklaced Laughingthrush as well as Striated and Black-chinned Yuhina.
-At breakfast we were treated to a Rufous-bellied Eagle flyover – the bird soared above us for some time before moving off over the ridge line.
+After only hearing the Common Green Magpie the day before we were incredibly pleased to get a good visual of this phenomenal-looking bird.
+We had a quiet morning, but before another brilliant camping-style breakfast we managed to connect with Lesser Necklaced Laughingthrush as well as Striated and Black-chinned Yuhinas.
+At breakfast we were treated to a flyover of Rufous-bellied Eagle – the bird soared above us for some time before moving off over the ridge line.

-Today would mainly be a travel day, as we made our way back north to Trongsa.
-Along the new ‘short-cut’ road that skirts the steep rocky faces we picked up some new species for the trip in the form of Jungle Babbler, Himalayan Bulbul and the amazing Black Giant Squirrel!
-The squirrel was particularly special for us as we had some mammal lovers on the tour and thought that we might have missed this classic eastern Himalayan beauty!
-Nice work Rich!
+Today was mainly a travel day, as we made our way back to Trongsa.
+Along the new ‘short-cut’ road that skirts the steep rocky faces we picked up some new species for the trip in the form of Jungle Babbler, Himalayan Bulbul, and the amazing Black Giant Squirrel.
+The squirrel was particularly special for us as we had some mammal lovers on the tour and thought that we might have missed this classic eastern Himalayan beauty.
+Nice work, Rich!

 Day 11, 6th April 2019.
 Trongsa to Bumthang

-A quiet relaxing day for our group today was welcome.
-We enjoyed some “Masala” omelettes (some with local chilli) and headed out to a scrubby roadside birding spot.
-We spent some time here picking up a pair of Kalij Pheasant, Streak-breasted Scimitar Babbler, Bhutan Laughingthrush, Mrs. Gould’s Sunbird, Slaty-blue Flycatcher, Ashy Drongo, Long-tailed Shrike as well as two stunning male Golden-naped Finches.
-We also managed to pick out a male Golden Bush Robin, unfortunately only some of the group managed visuals.
-Here we also found a Brown-flanked Bush Warbler, a bird that doesn’t boast much in the way of its physical appearance but really has a great call.
-Further along the road over the Yatong La Pass we picked up Rufous-vented Yuhina, a stunning male Green-tailed Sunbird and the long tailed Yellow-billed Blue Magpie.
-We also saw the local subspecies of Eurasian Magpie, which is now split into Black-rumped Magpie by some taxonomies.
-Bumthang has a good network of retail stores and we spent some time picking up a few gifts and enjoying the town.
-Thereafter we tried a site for the local Solitary Snipe, but came up empty handed.
+A quiet, relaxing day for our group today was welcome.
+We enjoyed some “Masala” omelets (some with local chili) and headed out to a scrubby roadside birding spot.
+We spent some time here, finding a pair of Kalij Pheasants, Streak-breasted Scimitar Babbler, Bhutan Laughingthrush, Mrs. Gould’s Sunbird, Slaty-blue Flycatcher, Ashy Drongo, and Long-tailed Shrike, as well as two stunning male Golden-naped Finches.
+We also managed to see a male Golden Bush Robin; unfortunately only some of the group managed visuals of this species.
+Here we also found Brown-flanked Bush Warbler, a bird that doesn’t boast much in the way of its physical appearance but really has a great call.
+Farther along the road over the Yatong La Pass we found Rufous-vented Yuhina, a stunning male Green-tailed Sunbird, the long-tailed Yellow-billed Blue Magpie, and Black-rumped Magpie.
+Bumthang has a good network of retail stores, and we spent some time picking up a few gifts and enjoying the town.
+Thereafter we tried a site for the local Solitary Snipe but came up empty-handed.

 Day 12, 7th April 2019.
-Bumthang to Sengor via the Trumshing La
+Bumthang to Sengor via the Thrumshing La Pass

-We once again gave the Solitary Snipe a go, and this time success!
-We didn’t manage to pick up the bird on the ground but two flushed views were good enough.
+We once again gave the Solitary Snipe a try, and this time we succeeded!
+We didn’t manage to pick up the bird on the ground, but two flushed views were good enough.
 We then started the trip towards Sengor and picked up a small flock of smart-looking Red-throated Thrush and a really large flock of Plain Mountain Finch, probably around 200 of the latter.
-The Trumshing La Pass reaches over 3800 meters and can produce all the higher altitude specials on a good day.
-Bhutan had been experiencing a lingering winter this year and we were still seeing the effects of it.
-The temperatures were quite low and today we hit a late unexpected snow fall.
-It made birding rather tough but the scenes in the pine forests were just beautiful; birding is always an adventure!
+The Thrumshing La Pass reaches over 3800 meters (0940 feet) and can produce all the higher-altitude specials on a good day.
+Bhutan had been experiencing a lingering winter this year, and we were still seeing the effects of it.
+The temperatures were quite low, and today we hit a late unexpected snowfall.
+It made birding rather tough, but the scenes in the pine forests were just beautiful, and birding is always an adventure!
 Thankfully we had no trouble seeing Blood Pheasants with males outnumbering females in most groups.
-Between the foggy patches we managed to see Hodgson’s Treecreeper, Rufous-gorgeted Flycatcher as well as Grey Crested and Rufous-vented Tit.
+Between the foggy patches we also managed to see Hodgson’s Treecreeper, Rufous-gorgeted Flycatcher, and Grey Crested and Rufous-vented Tits.

-We arrived at our camp site for the night, near the town of Sengor which lies at roughly 2600 meters above sea level.
-After some tea and a snack, we headed out south of Sengor for some birding and hopefully a Satyr Tragopan.
-The birds tend to come out onto the quiet roads in the early mornings and (as we found) in the late afternoons.
-We found no less than three Satyr Tragopan that afternoon, two males and a female bird all at slightly different spots.
+We arrived at our camp site for the night near the town of Sengor, which lies at roughly 2600 meters (8530 feet) above sea level.
+After some tea and a snack we headed south of Sengor for some birding and hopefully a Satyr Tragopan.
+These birds tend to come out onto the quiet roads in the early mornings and (as we found out) in the late afternoons.
+We saw no less than three Satyr Tragopans that afternoon, two males and a female all at slightly different spots.
 We were incredibly grateful for some amazing hospitality that night as we enjoyed dinner in a local restaurant in Sengor right by our campsite.
 Bhutan’s friendliness and hospitality astounded us more and more as the trip went on.

-Oh my, WHAT A BIRD!
+What a bird!
 Satyr Tragopan came strolling along in front of the car on more than one occasion.
-This was certainly up there as one of the most incredible birding sightings not only of this trip but of our birding careers.
+This was certainly one of the most incredible birding sightings not only of this trip but of our birding careers.

-We woke up to the call of Himalayan Owl calling from the nearby forest.
-We saddled up and begun another morning in the mountains.
-Satyr Tragopan once again showed really nicely for us, as too did a party of Red-headed Bullfinch, a female Darjeeling Woodpecker and both Fire-tailed and Green-tailed Sunbirds.
-Its really tough to beat a male Satyr Tragopan for bird of the morning but an incredibly confiding Wallcreeper came close.
-The rocky cliff faces had looked exceptional for foraging Wallcreeper over the last couple days and finally we latched onto one and spent some time observing and photographing it.
-A mixed species flock moving through included; Lemon-rumped Warbler, Coal, Grey Crested and Yellow-browed Tits as well as Green Shrike-babbler.
+We woke up to Himalayan Owl calling from the nearby forest and begun another morning in the mountains.
+Satyr Tragopan once again showed really nicely for us, as too did a party of Red-headed Bullfinches, a female Darjeeling Woodpecker, and both Fire-tailed and Green-tailed Sunbirds.
+It’s really tough to beat a male Satyr Tragopan for bird of the morning, but an incredibly confiding Wallcreeper came close.
+The rocky cliff faces had looked exceptional for foraging Wallcreeper over the last couple of days, and finally we spotted one and spent some time observing and photographing it.
+Later a mixed-species flock moving through included Lemon-rumped Warbler, Coal, Grey Crested, and Yellow-browed Tits, and Green Shrike-babbler.

 Wallcreeper was certainly one of the birds of the trip!